No injuries reported after shooting at Toronto restaurant: police

 No injuries have been reported, and police haven’t released a suspect description or possible motive for the shooting.

-Police did not identify the restaurant where the shooting took place.
-It’s unclear if the establishment was open at the time of the shooting.
+Police did not identify the restaurant where the shooting took place, but said it was closed at the time.

 Firearm Discharge:— Toronto Police Operations (@TPSOperations) July 2, 2025